-(Best months for planting Strawberries (from seeds) in South Africa - Semi-arid regions)
+(Best months for growing Strawberries (from seeds) in South Africa - Semi-arid regions)

 S = Plant undercover in seed trays.
 T = Plant out (transplant) seedlings.